This craze is getting stronger and stronger by the day.

 For others, it’s almost therapy and the gym is their second home.

-The comradery is awesome, but they need competition too.
+The camaraderie is awesome, but they need competition too.

 If that’s you, welcome to CrossFit.